ntang/mongo-ruby-driver-wiki/GridFS.md

              :metadata     => {'description' => "taken after a game of ultimate"})

-#### Safe mode
+#### Write Concern

-A kind of safe mode is built into the GridFS specification.
-When you save a file, and MD5 hash is created on the server.
-If you save the file in safe mode, an MD5 will be created on the client for comparison with the server version.
+A kind of write concern is built into the GridFS specification.
+When you save a file, a MD5 hash is created on the server.
+If you save the file with writes acknowledged, a MD5 will be created by the driver for comparison with the server version.
 If the two hashes don't match, an exception will be raised.
+Writes are acknowledged by default in versions > 1.8 of the driver.
+You can change write concern with the :w option.
+See [[Write Concern]]

     image = File.open("me.jpg")
-    id2   = @grid.put(image, "my-avatar.jpg", :safe => true)
+    id2   = @grid.put(image, "my-avatar.jpg")

 #### Deleting files